Fcornaire/TF.EX/README.md

    git clone https://github.com/Fcornaire/TF.EX.git
    ```

-2. Launch the .sln with your favorite IDE
+2. Launch the .slnx with your favorite IDE
 3. Do some modifications and build.
 If you didn't change Towerfall original installation folder, the mod dll will be copied automatically each build to your game Towerfall directory.
 Be aware that with the exception of Core.dll, the others are copied to the root of Towerfall installation directory which lets us debug.
 4. Launch Towerfall and on the main screen, open the Dev console wih the key ² (If not opening, ensure you enabled dev console in the game settings) and enter the following command